itsyagirlalexcote/professional-portfolio/README.md

 I learned how to properly make a Dark Mode feature and how to style this.
 I had learned to integrate the JS for this but I did not learn the styling process and in the process I looked into making it WCAG compliant.

 Most importantly, I practiced and saw growth in my problem solving abilities.
 Incorporating new features and styles I had never worked on before allowed me to practice problem solving using more efficient Chat GPT prompts and Google searches.

+## Build/Deploy Instructions

+There are no external dependencies or software installations required to run this website.

+### Accessing the Portfolio

+Access this URL in your web browser to view your online portfolio: (https://itsyagirlalexcote.github.io/professional-portfolio/)

 ## Author